Mobile Suit Gundam: Novels

 In 2004, Frederik Schodt revised his original translation of the books, which had been out of print for nearly a decade.
-What had been a three volume set in the 1990 Del Rey edition was re-released by Stone Bridge Press as one single volume of 476 pages (with a vastly improved cover design), titled Mobile Suit Gundam: Awakening, Escalation, Confrontation.
+What had been a three volume set in the 1990 Del Rey edition was re-released by Stone Bridge Press as one single volume of 476 pages with new cover art, titled Mobile Suit Gundam: Awakening, Escalation, Confrontation.
 Since the rights holders in Japan by this time had created a unified (although still evolving) list of romanized character and mecha names, Schodt was able to use it, and Amuro's rival in the novel thus became "Char" and not "Sha"; the popular Zeon Mobile Suit, similarly, became "Zaku," and not "Zak".

+These novels influenced the 2025 Mobile Suit Gundam GQuuuuuuX series, co-writer Yoji Enokido and director Kazuya Tsurumaki stating that they made it feel natural to turn character Challia Bull into part of the main cast.

+In the 1990s, Tomino wrote another series of novels centered around characters Amuro and Lalah.

+For its 15th anniversary, the Newtype magazine serialised For the Barrel, an adaptation of the series by Gichi Ohtsuka based on Tomino's novel trilogy.

 Films

 Following the success of the Mobile Suit Gundam TV series, in 1981 Tomino reworked the footage into three separate compilation films.
-The first two films, Mobile Suit Gundam and Mobile Suit Gundam: Soldiers of Sorrow, were released in 1981.
-The third film, Mobile Suit Gundam: Encounters in Space, was released in 1982.
+The first two films, Mobile Suit Gundam I (also known as Mobile Suit Gundam The Movie) and Mobile Suit Gundam II: Soldiers of Sorrow, were released in 1981.
+The third film, Mobile Suit Gundam III: Encounters in Space, was released in 1982.

 Each of the three films is largely composed of old footage from the TV series, however Tomino felt that some things could be changed for the better.
 Tomino removed several aspects of the show which he felt were still too super robot-esque for the real robot series he intended Gundam to be, such as the Gundam Hammer weapon.
 The G-Armor upgrade parts were also completely removed and replaced in the narrative by the more realistic Core Booster support fighters, and Hayato receives a RX-77 Guncannon at Jaburo to replace the disadvantaged RX-75 Guntank.
 The third film also includes a substantial amount of new footage expanding on the battles of Solomon and A Baoa Qu.